Life Alert Medical Alert System Review, Cost and Pricing in 2026

 We were able to wear our Life Alert pendants as a wristband or a necklace.

-To buy Life Alert’s on-the-go solution, you also need to buy their at-home system.
-But, to our surprise, their on-the-go solution only adds $20 to the monthly cost of their at-home systems bringing the total price up to $89.95 per month.
-A separate at-home and on-the-go system from Medical Guardian starts at $71.90, so still more but not by much.
-Here’s what you can expect from Life Alert’s on-the-go solution.
+To get Life Alert’s on-the-go solution, you’ll need to bundle it with its at-home system.
+That said, the mobile add-on only tacks on $20 to the monthly cost of its at-home plans, bringing the total to $89.95 per month.
+A separate at-home and on-the-go system from Medical Guardian starts at around $74.90 per month.

 Home & GPS Plan